Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 Description: An object describing the Key Vault to create the private endpoint connection to.
 This includes the following properties:
 - `resource_id` - The resource ID of an existing Key Vault.
 - `create_new` -  A flag indicating if a new resource must be created.
+- `use_microsoft_managed_key_vault` - A flag indicating if a microsoft managed key value should be used, no new key vault will be created (preview), flag only applicable to AI Foundry (Hub).
 - `private_endpoints` - A map of private endpoints to create on a newly created Key Vault.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
   - `name` - (Optional) The name of the private endpoint.
 One will be generated if not set.
   - `subnet_resource_id` - The resource ID of the subnet to deploy the private endpoint in.